-Which NFL stadiums will allow fans in Week 1
+Which NFL stadiums will allow fans in Week 7?

 Los Angeles Rams: The Rams will play their first season at SoFi Stadium in Inglewood, Calif., without fans until further notice.

-San Francisco 49ers: The 49ers will play at least their first home game — Sept.
-13 against the Cardinals — without fans present.
+San Francisco 49ers: The 49ers played their first three home games without fans and have not announced plans for later in the season.

-Seattle Seahawks: The Seahawks’ first three home games will be played without fans in attendance, with a decision on future games to be made at a later date.
+Seattle Seahawks: The Seahawks’ first three home games were played without fans in attendance, with a decision on future games to be made at a later date.
+Their fourth home game is scheduled to be Nov.
+1 against the 49ers.